AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/introduction.md

 >[!IMPORTANT]
 >
 >Cloud Manager does not provide SSL certificates or private keys.
 These things must be obtained from a Certification Authority, a trusted third-party organization.
-Some well-known Certificate Authorities include *DigiCert*, *Let's Encrypt*, *GlobalSign*, and *Entrust*.
+Some well-known Certificate Authorities include *DigiCert*, *Let's Encrypt*, *GlobalSign*, *Entrust*, and *Verisign*.

 ## Cloud Manager SSL management features {#features}